netgroup-polito/edge-infrastructure-ansible/setup/README.md

-# Installation script
+# Installation script for the edge computer

-This folder contains a script that is useful for the installation of the k3s cluster locally with just one command.
+This folder contains a script that installs all the commands and software required for a local computer to join the edge infrastructure defined by the FLUIDOS and LEGGERO projects.
+This script must be executed when the computer running at the edge is started from the first time.
+Additional customization tasks can be carried out later, from a remote administrator, thanks to the management user created in this step.
+In the end, this PC will become a mini-K3s cluster, with the possibility to offload jobs in the cloud thanks to Liqo.

 The script will perform the following tasks:
 1. Create a management user (mgmt)